Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### An external auditor is requesting a log of all accesses to the AWS resources in the company’s account.
+### An external auditor is requesting a log of all accesses to the AWS resources in the company's account.
 Which of the following services will provide the auditor with the requested information?

 - [x] AWS CloudTrail.
 - [ ] Amazon CloudFront.